max14vega/mcjes-swe-ui/README.md

 #### `yarn start:local`

-Runs the app with connection to the local database [http://localhost:8000](http://localhost:8000).
+Runs the app with connection to the local API server on[http://localhost:8000](http://localhost:8000).

 #### `yarn start:cloud`

-Runs the app with connection to the local database [https://jaylanwu.pythonanywhere.com/](https://jaylanwu.pythonanywhere.com/).
+Runs the app with connection to the cloud API server on [https://jaylanwu.pythonanywhere.com/](https://jaylanwu.pythonanywhere.com/).

 #### `yarn lint`